Ben Garland

-Benjamin N. Garland (born April 6, 1988) is a former American football center.
-He played college football at the United States Air Force Academy and attended Central High School in Grand Junction, Colorado.
-He has also been a member of the Denver Broncos and Atlanta Falcons, as well as the San Francisco 49ers.
+Benjamin N. Garland (born April 6, 1988) is an American former professional football player who was a center in the National Football League (NFL) for the Denver Broncos, Atlanta Falcons, and San Francisco 49ers.
+He played college football for the Air Force Falcons.
 Garland was originally a defensive lineman before converting to an offensive lineman in 2012.

-Early years
+Early life

-Garland lettered four years in football and one in basketball for the Central High School Warriors.
+Garland lettered four years in football and one in basketball for the Central High School Warriors of Grand Junction, Colorado.
 He earned first-team all-state honors in football as a senior.
 He was also an all-conference and all-district selection.

 College career

-Garland played for the Air Force Falcons from 2006 to 2009.
+Garland attended the United States Air Force Academy and played for the Falcons from 2006 to 2009.
 He totaled 115 tackles, 11.5 sacks, three forced fumbles, and two blocked kicks in 39 career games, starting 34 of them.

 Professional career

 Denver Broncos

-Garland was signed by the Denver Broncos on April 25, 2010, after going undrafted in the 2010 NFL Draft.
+Garland was signed by the Denver Broncos on April 25, 2010, after going undrafted in the 2010 NFL draft.
 The Broncos placed Garland on the reserve/military list on September 4, 2010, to serve his two-year military commitment.
 He was released by the Broncos on August 31, 2012.
 He was signed to the Broncos' practice squad on September 1, 2012.

 Garland signed a futures contract on January 15, 2013.
 He was released by the Broncos on August 30, 2013, and signed to the team's practice squad on September 4, 2013.
-Garland reached Super Bowl XLVIII with the Broncos, but the team lost 43-8 to the Seattle Seahawks.
-Garland signed a future's deal with the Broncos on February 4, 2014.
+Garland reached Super Bowl XLVIII with the Broncos, but the team lost 43–8 to the Seattle Seahawks.
+Garland signed a futures deal with the Broncos on February 4, 2014.
 He made his NFL debut on November 9, 2014, against the Oakland Raiders.
 He was released by the Broncos on September 5, 2015.